 How will the next President be selected?

 A nationwide search for the next President of Converse University has started.
-It is an inclusive process conducted by a search committee to be named.

 Who will be involved in the selection process?